bilalq/eight-bit-color-picker/index.md

 > A UI component for picking a color from arbitrary 256 color palettes

 This is a simple, flexible color-picker widget.
 It has no dependencies (not even on jQuery), so it's easy to just plug in and use.
-It weighs 2.2kb for JS & 518 bytes for CSS once minified and gzipped.
+It weighs less than 3kb of combined JS & CSS once minified and gzipped.

-This exposes itself via the [UMD](https://github.com/umdjs/umd/blob/master/returnExports.js) exports format, so it should comply with whatever module loading system you're using.
+Since it exposes itself via the [UMD](https://github.com/umdjs/umd/blob/master/returnExports.js) exports format, it will comply with whatever module loading system you're using.
 If you're not using one, it will expose a global called `EightBitColorPicker`.

 Install